-Literary festival Het Grote Gebeuren takes place every year since nine years.
+Literary festival Het Grote Gebeuren takes place every year since ten years.
 This year it will be on the 9th of November at the Forum Film Theatre in the city centre at the Hereplein.
 Wellknown and starting Dutch authors are invited for readings, talks and discussions.
-The festival also aims for an international program.
 This year Dutch authors Jaap Robben en Nina Weijers will be interviewd about the translations in English of their recent works.

 Also there will be talks with Nino Haratischwili, Dorthe Nors and Ben Smith in English.